GAS LAMPS -

 29th July -

 This was made to Mr Wharton in recognition of his services to Skelton.

-In the past the Squire has made many gifts to the parish and thrown himself heartily into every plan for the improvements
+In the past the Squire has made many gifts to the Parish and thrown himself heartily into every plan for the improvements of the place.

 The gift of upwards of £2,000 towards making the new road to North Skelton.

 The land for Stanghow Lane and other Schools.

 The noble tower of the new Church, with its clock and bells at a cost of £4,000.

 Are some of the instances of his readiness to provide for the public benefit and make Skelton what it ought to be.